 Thousands of dollars are spent funding research about nutrition and it’s natural that most of the research favors the sponsor.
 What isn’t natural though is the amount of confusing and contradicting data thrown at us to the point where we don’t know what to believe.

 What to learn from this program?

-Calorie counting – I can honestly say that the reason the diets I have tried didn’t work were 5% because I have the self-control of a squirrel in a room full of nuts.
+Calorie counting – I can honestly say that the reason the diets I have tried didn’t work was 5% because I have the self-control of a squirrel in a room full of nuts.
 Have I seen a squirrel in a room full of nuts so is this analogy a sound one?

 The answer to that is the same answer to any dietitian who tells you they can help you calculate the exact amount of calories you need to take for you to function at your best without gaining any weight.
 They both sound valid because we can visualize it.
-Only difference is one is a crazy amount of work and research and the other you can probably catch a squirrel and put it in a room you filled with nuts.
+The only difference is one is a crazy amount of work and research and the other you can probably catch a squirrel and put it in a room you filled with nuts.

-With this method you actually never have to count calories, unless of course you want to do that as a way to sharpen your imagination.
+With this method, you actually never have to count calories, unless of course, you want to do that as a way to sharpen your imagination.

 Fed/ Fast Cycle – The body was created to be in a constant state of being fed or fasting.
 The reason we develop fat is for warmth in winter (that’s what I like to tell myself) or storing for when there isn’t anything to eat.

 But with three meals a day, (breakfast being the most important meal of the day and coffee being a food group on its own) our bodies never have a chance to go past the fed state.
 In a horribly disturbing image, we’re constantly setting aside energy in fat form for a time that might never come.